Yash-Bhatnagar/Advanced-EDA-using-SAS/README.md

 <li>Calculate different model performance parameters</li>
 </ul>

-<h4>The dataset used, contains dummy values and shouldn't be used to draw any parallels to the real world</h4>
+<h4>Note: The dataset used, contains dummy values and shouldn't be used to draw any parallels to the real world!</h4>